MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Deploy your Azure landing zone with separate subscriptions for identity resources like domain controllers, so you can better secure access to them.
 - Plan to use Microsoft Entra ID identities where ever possible, such as Managed Identities.

-## Endpoints Pillar
+## Securing endpoints

-The [Endpoints Pillar](/security/zero-trust/deploy/endpoints) has deployment objectives focused on registering endpoints with cloud identity providers, giving access solely through cloud-managed compliant endpoints and apps.
+The [Secure endpoints with Zero Trust](/security/zero-trust/deploy/endpoints) guidance has deployment objectives focused on registering endpoints with cloud identity providers, giving access solely through cloud-managed compliant endpoints and apps.
 It also includes enforcing DLP and access control on both corporate devices and BYOD, and monitoring device risk for authentication through endpoint threat detection.

 ### Endpoints Considerations